shmorri/docs-casa-prod/docs/source/administration/installation.md

 ## Run the Setup Script

-The Casa setup script, `setup_casa.py`, adds the application to Gluu Server, imports required data to LDAP, and applies a number of required configurations in Gluu Server chroot.
+The Casa setup script, `setup_casa.py`, adds the application to the Gluu Server, imports required data to LDAP, and applies a number of required configurations in the Gluu Server chroot.

 Log in to the Gluu Server chroot, as follows:

 `$ service gluu-server-3.1.6 login`

-(or `gluu-serverd-3.1.6 start` for systemd-based distros).
+(Or `gluu-serverd-3.1.6 start` for systemd-based distros).

 Then `cd` to the setup scripts directory and run `setup_casa.py`:

 ```
 # cd /install/community-edition-setup